schnoddelbotz/writing/README.md

    PLAN to submit the paper 20% BEFORE deadline.
 Worst that can happen to you:
    You're done too early and have zero motivation to improve further.
 Then submit.

+4. A log book.
+A diary.
+Of course I did not mention beforehand, because it's included in our document (Appendix A) - lame excuse.
+Yes.
+   DAILY exercise.
+DO SOMETHING.
+And if it's only writing the log entry: Today I failed to do anything.
+   It will become harder to write every day.
+Just be honest to yourself.
+   FOCUS your GOAL.
+Avoid distractions.
+That's a free Wintergatan lesson on learning and dopamin and DISTRACTIONS like SocialMedia.
+Turn them OFF.
+You have to work, dude!
+   Only if you do not trust me - he IS RIGHT!
+   Watch:

+   <iframe width="560" height="315" src="https://www.youtube.com/embed/eLUDauIxudM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Software for writing

 Oh well.
 Many books have been written, this is one of them.